Teriks/pake/docs/source/directorychangedetection.rst

 Change detection in pake works against directories in the same way it works against files.

-Files can also be mix matched with directories when providing inputs and outputs to a task.
+Files can be compared against directories in both directions when providing inputs and outputs to a task, directories can also be compared against each other if needed.

-A directory name can be used in place of a file name anywhere for inputs and outputs.
+Basically, a directory name can be used in place of a file name anywhere in a tasks input(s) and output(s) parameters.

 Example: